cartant/rxjs-marbles/README.md

 In Jest and when testing Angular components with Jasmine, the test framework can be configured to use its own concept of fake time.

 It's possible to test observables using the test framework's concept of fake time, but the `now` method of the `AsyncScheduler` has to be patched.
-The `fakeSchedulers` can be used to do this.
+The `fakeSchedulers` helper can be used to do this.

 See the [examples](./examples) for usage.